 1) Buy it yourself in person.
 Here are the locations (per the Suqqu global website).
 UK, Bangkok, and Japan are the only physical counters you can visit.
 So swatch, play and shop to your heart's content.
 As is the nature of global luxury retail pricing, you will see that on a country to country basis, prices vary.
 UK is the least-expensive place to physically purchase Suqqu.

 I did once visit one Suqqu counter while I visited Tokyo on business.
 The language barrier was a bit tough, but the SAs were so kind and lovely.
 I touched the brushes in person!
 I slathered on lipstick and eye shadow!
 I got freebies!
-I was nice.... *sigh*
+It was nice.... *sigh*

 If you reside outside of those countries, it may be worth pursuing getting the VAT (tax) refunded.
 For example, with my US passport, I went to the tax counter in Mitosukoshi and was able to claim a refund on the tax I paid on the brushes (but not on makeup).
 You should ask the SAs when you are at those counters.

 Ichibankao and Mihokoshop are often cited as popular on-line sources.
 Check them out (and recoil at the pricing!)
 Recently, I've made a few purchases on Ichibankao for Addiction brand items.
 Apart from the hideous markup, the service speed and communication were excellent.
 No experience with Mihokoshop though.

 3) Beg a friend.
 Perhaps you know people in the UK or Japan that are willing to make these purchases for you.
 If they are friends that you consider trust worthy (as I've heard of wonky product purchased by "friends"), this may be the best possible option out there.

 5) Parcel forwarding/ Concierge Service.
 I've recently learned about this on Front Row Beauty and used this for my last purchase.
 (Thank you, Reika!)